TheHive-Project/CortexDocs/analyzer_requirements.md

 the associated API key as value for the `key` parameter.

 ### PayloadSecurity
-Submit File or URL to an on premise [PayloadSecurity](https://www.payload-security.com/) sandbox and fetch associated reports.
+Submit files or URLs to an on premise [PayloadSecurity](https://www.payload-security.com/) sandbox and fetch the associated reports.

 This analyzer comes in only one flavor.